-- 1. Students are to report to the office upon arrival. - 2.
+- 1. Students are to report to the office upon the ringing of the 8:10 warning bell prior to 1st period. - 2.
 Students are not allowed to talk to other students. - 3.
 Students are not allowed to sleep. - 4.
 Students will be allowed to go to the restroom once in the morning, once during the lunch break, and once in mid-afternoon when all other students are in class and not in the hallways. - 5.
 Students must do all work assigned to you by the end of the school day.
 This work must be turned in to the office by the end of the school day to receive credit. - 6.
 The student must bring all materials, paper, pencil, pen, books, assignments, or outside reading book to the ISS room.
 No cell phones, radios, tape recorders, or any type of audio/video device will be allowed in the ISS room. - 7.
 Students will be allowed approximately 20 minutes to eat lunch before or after regular lunch shifts. - 8.
-Students will not be allowed to leave the ISS room except for the instances mention above.
+Students will not be allowed to leave the ISS room except for the instances mentioned above.
 Moving around the room without permission is prohibited. - 9.
 The student's work area must be clean and free of marks before he/she leaves.
 Students should report marks immediately upon entering the area.